Mikko Hyppönen

 Today, millions of virus researchers around the world owe much of their knowledge to Mikko Hyppönen.

-For over 30 years, he’s been on the cutting edge of cybersecurity, acting not in pursuit of money or fame but to teach others how to protect themselves and their data.
+For over 30 years, he’s been on the cutting edge of cybersecurity, acting not to pursue money or fame but to teach others how to protect themselves and their data.

 Whether he’s taking down innovative new worms, investigating infamous old ones, or writing the laws that govern cybersecurity as a whole, Hyppönen is a force to be reckoned with — and the malware world’s worst nightmare.